microsoft/pai/contrib/pai_vscode/README.md

 ## Submit job

+There is a tutorial for OpenPAI job submission, please refer to [Submit job to OpenPAI](documentation/submit_job.md).
 After added a cluster configuration, you can find the cluster in *PAI CLUSTER EXPLORER* pane as below.

 ![pai cluster explorer](https://raw.githubusercontent.com/Microsoft/pai/master/contrib/pai_vscode/assets/pai_cluster_explorer.png)